org-roam/org-roam/doc/configuration.md

 typically near the top of the file.
 The option `org-roam-autopopulate-title` defaults to `t`.
-When true, the title attribute is automatically inserted into the files created via org-roam commands.
+When true, the title attribute is automatically inserted into the files created via Org-roam commands.
 Setting it to `nil` will disable this behaviour.